 To authenticate with the KDC, the agent needs to be configured with credentials (username and password) with which to log on.

 In most cases, the same credentials can be used to connect to the LDAP controller (for authorisation queries) and the KDC, because the LDAP controller and the KDC are usually the same domain controller and will certainly be in the same trust domain.
+By default, SSO Agent uses the same username and password to pre-authenticate with Kerberos that it uses to connect to the LDAP server.

 The agent also needs to know the location of the KDC.
 It can usually determine this by looking up a DNS record for the Kerberos service: